anishmprasad/rpopover/README.md

 # rpopover

-A simple popover Component for React.
+A simple popover component for React.

 ### Installation